 Welcome to my latest Parliamentary newsletter.
 This covers local issues and developments as well as my actions in Parliament.
+You’ll find updates on the bin dispute, traveller sites and other issues.
 As ever, please do not hesitate to get in touch with me on these or any other issues.

 After weeks of missed collections across Birmingham, I am relieved that agreement has been reached to bring the bins dispute to an end and I thank the Council and Unions for doing so.
 Birmingham residents have understandably been left angry and frustrated by all of this, but they too will be relieved to have the clean streets that they expect and are entitled to.

 The immediate focus must now be on the backlog of missed collections and clearing the mountains of rubbish that have been left behind on Birmingham’s streets and estates.
 My team and I will continue to work with local councillors and residents to report outstanding collections and piles of rubbish while the clean-up gets underway.

 In this, my first Parliamentary Newsletter since the General Election, I want to say thank you to the people of Birmingham Northfield Constituency for re-electing me as your MP.
 To have been re- elected with a majority that was almost double that of the previous election is an even greater honour.

 So in saying a personal thank you to all who voted for me, I also want to underline that I am the MP for everyone in the constituency, whoever you voted for at election time.
 My priority has always been to be a good local MP, with solid roots in the area.
 If there is any issue you would like to bring to my attention, please do not hesitate to get in touch.
 You can find out how you can get in touch, here.